Digital Divorce: Managing Family Logins and Passwords

 - Online (“cloud”) photo storage and document sites.
 Family photos, important documents and other files.

 - Miscellaneous sites supporting the household.
-Angie’s List, Amazon Pantry, Turbo Tax, pet food ordering, etc.
+Amazon, Turbo Tax, pet food ordering, etc.

 Sharing or Transferring Online Accounts in Divorce